 His scoring prowess hasn’t been limited to club football either.
 In fact, Ronaldo holds the record for the most international goals in football history and has helped Portugal win the European Championship and UEFA Nations League.

 So, in honor of CR7’s mind-blowing achievements, we give you our top 5 selections of Ronaldo goals for Portugal.

 Believe it or not, Ronaldo can be a right dab hand at firing in unstoppable free-kicks.

 One such example came in a Euro 2012 qualifier against Denmark, where Portugal were trailing 2-0 into stoppage-time.
-And, while Ronaldo couldn’t spare them of defeat, he did still leave his mark in Copenhagen with a trademark free-kick.
+While Ronaldo couldn’t spare the team from defeat, he still left his mark in Copenhagen with a trademark free-kick.

 The Real Madrid legend swerved the ball into the top right-hand corner from approximately 30 yards out.

 Ronaldo always somehow delivers when Portugal need him most, and Euro 2012 was no exception.